• Loading stock data...

 Jean Todt, Former Ferrari CEO and FIA President

-From 2009 to 2021, Todt served as the head of the Fédération Internationale de l’Automobile (FIA), the governing body of F1.
+From 2009 to 2021, Jean Todt served as the head of the Fédération Internationale de l’Automobile (FIA), the governing body of F1.
 Before his FIA tenure, he was the CEO of Ferrari.

 Epstein did not confirm in his reply whether he knew the then-FIA head, instead responding: “sounds like fun, but where are the cute ones?”

 Four years later, Todt emailed Epstein, telling him “nice to get =o know you through our common friend Terje.”
-(Terje Rød-Larsen is a former Norwegian diplomat; some of the recent emails have formatting issues like frequent equals signs appearing.)
+(Terje Rød-Larsen is a former Norwegian diplomat; some of the recent emails have formatting issues like frequent equal signs appearing.)
 A few days later, Epstein emailed Italian businessman Eduardo Teodorani saying Todt visited his home, and described him as “odd.”

-Eddie Irvine, former F1 driver
+Eddie Irvine, Former F1 Driver

-Maxwell first mentioned Irvine in an email to Torch Capital founder Jonathan Keidan asking if he could help Irvine secure tickets to a Dave Matthews concert.
+Maxwell first mentioned Irvine in an email to Torch Capital founder Jonathan Keidan asking whether he could help Irvine secure tickets to a Dave Matthews concert.
 Maxwell referred to Irvine as “the F1 former driver.”

 A few days later, Maxwell received an email from Coventry Bay Group managing partner David Wassong asking for contacts to “play with in Ireland,” to which Maxwell replied with Irvine’s contact information.